Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 For best results, we recommend adding thumbnail images to every blog post in the Options section of the Blog Post Editor.
 If you don’t add a thumbnail image, the post title displays in place of the thumbnail tile.

-In the Blog: List section of the Style Editor:
+In the Blog: List section of Site Styles:

 - Use the Posts Per Row (Max) to set how many posts display in each row.